 We have considered research faculty as eligible for the REF Seed Grant funds in the past and will continue to do so.
 They need to clearly demonstrate they are early in their appointment.
 SGs are limited to untenured faculty, so no one past their sixth year of appointment would be considered eligible, which needs to be clear in the proposal.

 All project participants with remaining balances in their startup accounts must include a detailed description of why additional REF funds are needed.
+Remaining startup funds must be entered as cost share in the budget submitted to SPO.
 The expectation is that remaining startup funds will be dedicated to the REF project if it is funded.
 The supporting letter from the Department Chair must address the need for additional funds and that the faculty members is spending down his/her startup in a manner consistent with the agreed-upon startup plan.